 Finally, you should note that because you are working directly with an owner or broker rather than Disney itself, you might have very limited cancellation or refund terms.

-While Disney often boasts a very generous refund and cancellation policy even up to 24 hours prior to your stay, your DVC owner is unlikely to be so generous.
+While Disney often boasts a very generous refund and cancellation policy even up to 24 hours prior to your stay, renting DVC is not the most flexible option.
+Your DVC owner is unlikely to be so generous.